Costa Rica Activities We’d Do Again (and Ones We’d Skip)

 Costa Rica is packed with activities - and they add up fast.
-Some experiences were absolute highlights for us, some were great once, and a few we were very happy to skip.
-If you’re trying to decide where to spend your time and money, here’s what actually stood out from our trips.
+If you’re trying to decide where to spend your time and $$, here’s my top picks!

 Activities We’d Absolutely Do Again

-Night hikes were one of our favorite experiences — and this is one place where a guide is essential.
-Without one, you’d mostly be walking in the dark.
+Night hikes were one of our favorite experiences and a guide is essential.
+Without one, you’d basically be 'in the dark'.
 With one, you’re suddenly seeing frogs, insects, snakes, and nocturnal wildlife everywhere.

 In La Fortuna, we did Night Hike La Fortuna.
 We saw a TON!
-A Kinkaju, lots of frogs, a snake, bullet ant, wolf spider, a sloth, and MORE!!!
+A Kinkaju, lots of frogs, a snake, bullet ants, wolf spider, a sloth, and MORE!!!
 The guide was great and really took his time.
-Check availability, Reserve Now, & Pay Later.
+Book this La Fortuna Night Hike

-🌿 PRO TIP: DON'T WALK IN THE DARK
+🌿 PRO TIP: DON'T WALK ALONE IN THE DARK

-Night hikes are 100% better with a pro who has a spotting scope.
+Night hikes are 100% better with a pro and a flash light!
 We recommend booking this top-rated tour in La Fortuna:

 In Manuel Antonio, we booked a guide last minute (it was green season so we could), and it completely changed the experience.
 We saw far more wildlife, learned what we were actually looking at, and didn’t waste time wandering past things we would have totally missed on our own.

 We learned this lesson the day before at Mistico Hanging Bridges, where we didn’t book a guide.
 We were barely seeing anything, until we noticed another guided group stopping constantly and spotting wildlife everywhere.
 We quietly followed along behind them for a bit and instantly saw more than we had the entire first half of the walk.
-You can book the tour and guide here with reserve now and pay later.
+While we booked independently through the Mistico website, you can book the tour and guide here with reserve now and pay later.

 Takeaway: